-No, all core courses are required and can't be waived.
-For many of our MBA students who have taken undergraduate business courses, it's been several years.
-MBA core courses offer a refresher to business concepts that are necessary for success in elective courses.
+No, all core courses are required and cannot be waived.
+For students who have taken undergraduate business courses, MBA core courses offer a refresher to business concepts that are necessary for success in elective courses.

 Also, while you may have completed business courses at the undergraduate level, the graduate versions of those courses are more rigorous and application-based.
-MBA courses are further enhanced by your classmates who will share their related professional experiences, making class discussions more dynamic.
+MBA courses are further enhanced by classmates who will share professional experiences, making class discussions more applicable and dynamic.

-Our compressed core course schedule is designed for you to build the most essential business skills fast.
-Even without waiving core courses, you'll take electives during the first-year.
+Our compressed core course schedule is designed for you to build the most essential business skills fast, allowing you to take more electives to tailor the program for your career goals.